 What are the requirements for Concealed Weapons License Training in Florida?

 Florida has very few requirements for course structure for Concealed Weapons License training classes.
 The only guidance provided by Florida Law is for a Certified Firearms Instructor to “…observe a student safely handle and discharge a firearm.”
-(FL Statue 790.06)
+(Reference FL Statue 790.06)

 REFUNDS, RETURNS, or EXCHANGES?